-Insights provide valuable information that allows you to make informed decisions about the assets on your Widen Collective site.
-The Insights app is connected to a powerful data pipeline, which is fed from events that occur in your site.
+Insights is an app in the Widen Collective that provides valuable information that allows you to make informed decisions about the assets on your site.
+The app is connected to a powerful data pipeline, which is fed from events that occur in your site.
 Data allows you to analyze the performance of assets, including how much or little others engage with them, track the types of assets that are most used, and compare asset use from brand to brand.
-Access data in the Insights app in the Collective.

 - View preconfigured dashboards loaded with graphs that show key indicators of asset and site performance, then share that detail with executives, other stakeholders, leadership, and across teams

 - Build customized charts, then further customize them by selecting from multiple chart types, filtering, and grouping options

 - Choose time or date ranges for charts

 - Export data into a CSV format for easy manipulation

 If you have the Access Insights permission, you can get to the Insights app to see data on dashboards others have created.
 With the Administrate Insights Dashboard permission, you can create and edit charts and dashboards in the app, and with the Export Analytics Reports permission, you can export asset reports, including Quick Insights and Insights reports, from the Exports page.

 The Insights Application feature must be enabled for you to access site and engagement data.
 Contact the Widen Central Support team to enable or disable the feature.